koehler1000/DHpoly/documentation/SAD/Software Architecture Document.md

 This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
 It is intended to capture and convey the significant architectural decisions which have been made on the system.

+### 1.2 Scope

+The information stated in this document applies to the tools used in the project DHPoly.
+The tools that are used in the software architecture allow to work more efficient and fullfill tasks that could not be done without them.

 ## 2. Architectural Representation

 ## 3. Architectural Goals and Constraints